M-deline/final-project/README.md

 - Previous Modules and Challenges from University of Denver BootCamp (specifically JWT, CSS, React, and GraphQL and previous challenges)
 - “React-Responsive.”
 Npm, 2022, www.npmjs.com/package/react-responsive.
 - Shaver-Troup, Bonnie, et al. “Lexend.”
 Google Fonts, Google, fonts.google.com/specimen/Lexend.
 Accessed 5 Dec.
 2023.
+- A big thank you to our Instructor Dan from University of Denver Bootcamp for helping us with this application, specifically the save feature.
 - Yocontra.
 “Yocontra/React-Responsive: CSS Media Queries in React - for Responsive Design, and More.”
 GitHub, 2020, github.com/yocontra/react-responsive.

 ## Authors